 Complex regional pain type I, also known as reflex sympathetic dystrophy, and complex regional pain type II, also known as causalgia, may be seen in the emergency department (ED) 2 weeks or more after an acute injury.
 These disorders should be suspected when a patient presents with classic symptoms: allodynia (pain provoked with gentle touch of the skin) and a persistent burning or shooting pain.
 Associated signs early in the course of the disease include edema, warmth, and localized sweating.

 The most important task of the emergency physician is to distinguish chronic pain from acute pain that heralds a life- or limb-threatening condition.
-A complete history and physical examination should confirm the chronic condition or point to the need for further evaluation when unexpected signs or ...
+A complete history and physical examination should confirm the chronic condition or point to the need for further evaluation when unexpected signs or symptoms are ...